Here’s a checklist for you and your high school senior.

 Visit colleges I’m not a big fan of summer college tours because it’s hard to get a feel for the school’s vibe with so few students on campus.
 But if this is the only time your family can make the trip, or if your teen has yet to set foot on a college campus, then definitely register for a summer tour.

 Check out college application deadlines These dates can be found on college websites under “Future Students” or “Admissions.”
 With these deadlines in hand, your student can begin creating their application schedule.
 Seeing the due dates on a list should help all of you feel less overwhelmed.

 Some colleges offer “Early Decision” and “Early Action.”
 As their names imply, these deadlines are sooner than those for regular decision.
 Consider whether either is an option for your teen.

-Review the senior year class schedule While researching colleges, your student should check that she’ll meet each one’s academic requirements.
-Does she need four years of math?
+Review the senior year class schedule While researching colleges, your student should check that they’ll meet each one’s academic requirements.
+Do they need four years of math?
 Three years of science?
 Four years of a foreign language?
 Two years of art?
-If she’s coming up short, make an appointment with the guidance counselor to talk about adding courses.
+If they’re coming up short, make an appointment with the guidance counselor to talk about adding courses.

 Also, colleges don’t look favorably upon the student only taking three classes a semester.
-Add electives, if necessary, to fill out her schedule.
+Add electives, if necessary, to fill out their schedule.

 Now that you know what’s on the summer to-do list, take a collective deep breath with your teen and dig in.